trychlos/pwix-accounts-ui/README.md

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.

     Values: `true`|`false`, defaulting to `true`.

+- `mandatoryFieldsBorder`

+    Whether the color of the border of the mandatory fields must be set.

+    Value: `true`|`false`, defaulting to the value configured at package level.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.

 - `name`